-9.2.1.
+10.2.1.
 General and Fire (if applicable)

-- That the patrol is working to an organised plan - That there is sufficient wood on site and the fire is used safely
+- That the patrol is working to an organised plan - That there is sufficient wood on site and the fire is used safely - That fuel is being utilised in an economic manner (you don't need a bonfire to boil a teapot).

-9.2.2.
+10.2.2.
 Hygiene, Cleanup & Waste

-- Personal hygiene (long hair tied back, clean hands) - Raw vegetables washed (if applicable), Raw meat kept separate from everything else - All utensils/ pots clean before stating and patrol cleaning as they go - Everything used is cleaned up and available to be inspected.
+- Personal hygiene (long hair tied back, clean hands) - Raw vegetables washed (if applicable), raw meat kept separate from everything else - All utensils/ pots clean before stating and patrol cleaning as they go

+- Everything used is cleaned up and available to be inspected.
 This year we are asking patrols to stack their wash-up on the Table in their Site - Is waste and waste water disposed of correctly

-9.2.3.
+10.2.3.
 Preparation & Organisation